FAFSA FAQs

 My parents are separated/divorced – which parent's financial information should I include?

-I am a step-parent.
-Do I need to provide my income information for my step-child, who lives with me and my spouse, on the FAFSA?
+I am a stepparent.
+Do I need to provide my income information for my stepchild, who lives with me and my spouse, on the FAFSA?

-My parents are getting divorced, how do I complete the FAFSA application?
+My parents are getting divorced.
+How do I complete the FAFSA application?

 I am a high school student and a single mother living on my own.
 Should I seek independence so I can receive more aid or should I include my mother's information?